FredericRP/FourScenesTemplate/README.md

 ---

-**Q**: Do I have to import all the **FredericRP Standard Assets** package ?

-**A**: No, you can import only the following ones: AssetBundleTool, BucketGenerator, EventManagement, ObjectPool, Singleton, Tips, Transition.
-All the others assets could be useful, so feel free to import them !

 ## FredericRP Standard Assets

 This project uses 6 of the Standard Assets freely available on [FredericRP GitHub page](https://github.fredericrp.com), so you must include it for the package to compile.

 You can choose to :
-- use the unity package from the Asset Store also available here : [FredericRP Standard Assets on Unity Asset Store](https://assetstore.unity.com/packages/slug/156803)
-- OR import the package available in the release section of the project (requires 1.1.0 version at least)
-- OR add the assets as a git sub module with the following command
+- add the assets as a git sub module with the following command (the prefered method as you will always get the latest news and fixes that way)
 > git submodule add git@github.com:FredericRP/Standard-Assets.git "Assets/Standard-Assets"

+- OR use the unity package from the Asset Store also available here : [FredericRP Standard Assets on Unity Asset Store](https://assetstore.unity.com/packages/slug/156803)
+- OR import the package available in the release section of the project (requires 1.3.0 version at least)